Optimized Estate Plan for Doctors

 estate planning for doctors

 Above, you can see a schema of a complicated strategy.
-There are many different versions of this, but let’s focus on some basic elements.
+This has many different versions, but let’s focus on some basic elements.

 LLCs own separate assets.
 Keeping assets in separate LLCs prevents a judgment against one asset from affecting others.

-Above that, there is a holding company that may be in a state that provides anonymity for your assets.
-In addition, this holding company has discretion so it does not have to distribute assets to creditors even if there is a judgment.
+Above that, a holding company may be in a state that provides anonymity for your assets.
+In addition, this holding company has discretion, so it does not have to distribute assets to creditors even if there is a judgment.

-As an aside, it is often better to have your brokerage account assets in an FLP or TBE.
+As an aside, having your brokerage account assets in an FLP or TBE is often better.

-On top, all assets are owned by your living trust.
-This does not provide protection for you, but does avoid probate upon your death and is a source of protection for your heirs.
+On top of that, all assets are owned by your living trust.
+This does not provide protection for you but does avoid probate upon your death and is a source of protection for your heirs.

 A full discussion of this type of protection scheme is beyond the scope of this little ditty.
 It shows you what you might be in for if you truly want a comprehensive strategy…